learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 The description of the column names can be found in the `column_names.md` file in the data folder in this repo.
 As with most real world data sets, the column names are not perfectly described, so you'll have to do some research or use your best judgment if you have questions relating to what the data means.

 It is up to you to decide what data from this dataset to use and how to use it.
-If you are feeling overwhelmed or behind (e.g. struggled with the Phase 2 Code Challenge), we recommend you ignore the following features:
+If you are feeling overwhelmed or behind, we recommend you ignore the following features:

 * date
 * view